araval/Wikipedia-Category-Predictor/README.md

 Rare_diseases | 5.0, 4.0, 2.4 | 0.0, 0.0, 0.1 | 251.6, 199.0, 209.1 | 18.4, 9.0, 29.1

-These however, are not very meaningful, because the data is small and the standard deviation within each category is high.
+These however, are not very meaningful, because the data-set is small.
 We might see significant difference if we use upper level categories such as "Science" or "History".

 ## Next Steps